MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/getting-started/pwa-anatomy.md

        App menu items under settings
     :::image-end:::

 *   Apps are integrated in Windows like any other apps.
-Web Notifications are shown in the Windows notification system, app icons appear in the task bar, the start menu and everywhere else Windows lists apps, apps can automatically be run on login, and more.
+Web Notifications are shown in the Windows notification system, app icons appear in the Taskbar, the Start Menu and everywhere else Windows lists apps, apps can automatically be run on login, and more.
 *   Shared cookie store with the browser profile that installed the app.
 *   Access to other browser features using the **Setting and more** \(`...`\) menu including certificate validation, site permissions, tracking protection, and browser extensions.
 *   Full access to [Microsoft Edge DevTools][DevtoolsProgressiveWebApps] for debugging your app.